Earthfiredrake/SWL-Clockwatcher/README.md

 It also provides data support to the offline viewer program (exclusive to GitHub):
 + Offline tracking - Mission/lair cooldown timers and agent mission completion and recovery timers can be viewed from outside of the game (or while on an alt)
++ Audio alerts when an agent mission or recovery timer is completed

 Some general settings are saved per account.
 Offline mission lists are saved per character and can be disabled with `/setoption efdClockwatcherOfflineExport false` if you don't wish to use the viewer.
+Viewer settings are piggybacked onto the local app settings folder for SWL.

 ## Installation
 The packaged release should be unzipped (including the internal folder) into the listed folder: